kevboutin/crudApp/README.md

 The code is available under the [MIT license](LICENSE.txt).

 ## Usage
-Download or clone the repository and then type the following commands:
+Download or clone the repository, change the domain in the URL contained within `src/js/services.js` to point to the RESTful API containing the data and then type the following commands:
 ```
 $ npm install
 $ gulp